cchitsiang/awesome-stars/topics.md

 - [nepaul/awesome-flutter](https://github.com/nepaul/awesome-flutter) - 💗 A curated list of awesome Flutter libraries, tools, tutorials, articles and more..
 All you should know about Flutter development!
 - [LianjiaTech/bruno](https://github.com/LianjiaTech/bruno) - An enterprise-class package of Flutter components for mobile applications. ( Bruno 是基于一整套设计体系的 Flutter 组件库。)
 - [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - AppFlowy is an open-source alternative to Notion.
 You are in charge of your data and customizations.
 Built with Flutter and Rust.
-- [ente-io/photos-app](https://github.com/ente-io/photos-app) - Mobile apps for ente.io, a simple, encrypted photo storage.
+- [ente-io/photos-app](https://github.com/ente-io/photos-app) - Mobile apps for ente.io
 - [dengyin2000/dynamic_widget](https://github.com/dengyin2000/dynamic_widget) - A Backend-Driven UI toolkit, build your dynamic UI with json, and the json format is very similar with flutter widget code.
 - [bytedance/flutter_ume](https://github.com/bytedance/flutter_ume) - UME is an in-app debug kits platform for Flutter.
 Produced by Flutter Infra team of ByteDance
 - [olmps/memo](https://github.com/olmps/memo) - Memo is an open-source, programming-oriented spaced repetition software (SRS) written in Flutter.